gabesanjose23/azure-network-protocols/README.md

 <p>
 <img src="Screenshot 2025-02-11 181924.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
-<p>Step 3- Install it ,accept the terms and services,then search up the app and open it.
+<p>Step 3- Install it ,accept the terms of services,then search up the app and open it.
 </p>
 <br />